 Oct.
 24, 2018, 9 a.m. - Oct.
 25, 2018, 1 p.m. at CI Guiana

 The International Union for Conservation of Nature (IUCN), together with its Commission on Ecosystem Management (CEM), are pleased to inform you about the two-day training workshop on The Red List of Ecosystems (RLE) and how to correctly apply this IUCN's knowledge product categories and criteria.
-The event is organized by Conservation International - Guiana, in collaboration with Provita.
+The workshop is organized by Conservation International and UICN-Sur, with the collaboration of members from the RLE Thematic group (José Ferrer-Paris and Irene Zager) and the RLE Programme Officer (Nima Raghunathan), who jointly lead the training.

 The IUCN Red List of Ecosystems (RLE), underpinned by strong scientific-foundations, allow the assessment of ecosystem collapse through the evaluation of the change in ecosystem distribution and function using quantitative measures and thresholds.
 Assessment results can be compared between regions and over time, thus helping to identify areas that need fast and effective actions, and informing better local, national, regional and global conservation measures.